 Chart 5.2.46 Tri-party Repo Collateral

-the use of the repo market as an important source of short-term leverage increased funding vulnerabilities among key investors and intermediaries during the crisis.
+liquidity, and facilitated the growth of parts of the asset management industry.
+However, the use of the repo market as an important source of short-term leverage increased funding vulnerabilities among key investors and intermediaries during the crisis.